-- '/' signifies that the property is derived. - <name> is the name of the property. - prop-type> is the name of the Classifier that is the type of the property. - < multiplicity > is the multiplicity of the property.
+- '/' signifies that the property is derived. - < name > is the name of the property. - prop-type> is the name of the Classifier that is the type of the property. - < multiplicity > is the multiplicity of the property.
 If this term is omitted, it implies a multiplicity of 1 (exactly one).
+(See

-(See "MultiplicityElement" on page 131.) - < default> is an expression that evaluates to the default value or values of the property. - rop-modifier > indicates a modifier that applies to the property.
+"MultiplicityElement" on page 132.)

+- < default > is an expression that evaluates to the default value or values of the property. - < prop-modifier > indicates a modifier that applies to the property.
-- readOnly means that the property is read only. - union means that the property is a derived union of its subsets. - subsets < property-name > means that the property is a proper subset of the property identified by < property-name > . - redefines redefines roperty-name means that the property redefines an inherited property identified by roperty-name.

-- ordered means that the property is ordered. - unique means that there are no duplicates in a multi-valued property. - constraint> is an expression that specifies a constraint that applies to the property.
+- readOnly means that the property is read only. - union means that the property is a derived union of its subsets. - subsets <property-name> means that the property is a proper subset of the property identified by <property-name>. - redefines reperty-name means that the property redefines an inherited property identified by reperty-name. - ordered means that the property is ordered. - unique means that there are no duplicates in a multi-valued property. - id means that the property is part of the identifier for the class. - prop-constraint> is an expression that specifies a constraint that applies to the property.